Franchise Encroachment and Territorial Protection

 Franchise territory encroachment is getting more common as competition within franchise systems increases, geographic markets become saturated, and technology makes it easier for the franchisor to sell directly to the franchisee’s customers.
 Insulating and protecting your franchise from this territorial encroachment requires understanding your legal rights.

 Contact Us Today!

-If My Franchisor Is Encroaching, What Are My Rights?
+If My Franchisor is Encroaching My Franchise, What Are My Rights?

-Depending what your franchise agreement and Franchise Disclosure Document (FDD or UFOC) say, and depending on the history of your dealings with your franchisor, you may have the right to stop franchise encroachment from occurring on your territory, or you may be able to recover damages for encroachment.
+Depending on what your franchise agreement and Franchise Disclosure Document (FDD) say, and depending on the history of your dealings with your franchisor, you may have the right to stop franchise encroachment from occurring on your territory, or you may be able to recover damages for encroachment.

-If you believe that your franchisor has wrongfully encroached on your territory or your rights, or that your franchisor may be about to do so, contact Garner & Ginsburg, P.A., for a free consultation.
-The firm can be reached through the contact form above or by calling 612-259-4800.
+If you believe that your franchisor has wrongfully encroached on your franchise’s territory or your rights, or that your franchisor may be about to do so, contact Garner, Ginsburg & Johnsen, P.A., for a free consultation.
+You can also reach us with questions regarding franchise encroachment and protecting your rights by filling out the contact form near the top of the page.

 Franchise Encroachment FAQ